 The best way to deal with the mental health issue is to identify it in the earlier stages itself so that the right steps can be taken to overcome it.
 Some of the symptoms and signs to identify mental health problem are

-- Mood swings for longer periods
+- You will be having mood swings for longer periods

-- Having thoughts that lead to suicides
+- You are having thoughts that lead to suicides

 Dealing with a Mental Illness: